looorent/keycloak-configurable-token-api/README.md

 ### Specify a short-lived token

-Request's body must be in JSON an include an attribute `tokenLifespanInSeconds` (that must be strictly positive).
+Request's body must be in JSON and include an attribute `tokenLifespanInSeconds` (that must be strictly positive).

 Example using CURL:
 ```